Automatic reruns

 -H "Circle-Token: YOUR_TOKEN"

-The API response includes additional fields for automatic reruns:
+The API response includes the following fields for automatic workflow reruns:

 -